WhiteMoonDreamsInc/boss/doc/source/dev/templates.rst

 above example we use external files to pull down a current ``.gitignore`` file from Github, as well as a ``LICENSE`` file for the given license if it exists.

+The ``partials`` setting is a list of key/value pairs, and is optional.
+The first item in the list is the tag that will be replaced in the template, and the second is the name of the file that will be embedded in the template in place of the tag.
+Boss will look for each partial file in a subdirectory of the template called ``partials``; if the file isn't found there, Boss will look for a source called ``partials``, and try to pull the partial file from there.
+Partial files can contain variables just like other template files, but cannot contain references to other partials.

 Working with Variables
 ----------------------